Mockova/help/checks/random-values/index.rst

 2. Click Configure form values for the check you’d like to configure.

-3. Enter the following data you’d like sent to your form and click  Save.
+3. Enter the following data you’d like sent to your form and click **Save**.

 .. code-block:: none